Amlo Tablets (blood pressure lowering medicines)

 Do not breast-feed if you are taking this medicine.
 It is not known if the active ingredient in AMLO passes into breast milk or if your baby may be affected.

 If you have not told your doctor about any of the above, tell him/her before you start taking AMLO.

 Taking other medicines

-Your doctor or pharmacist has a complete list of medicines to be careful with or avoid while taking AMLO.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking AMLO.